Cervical Cancer Prevention (PDQ®)

 Smoking cigarettes and breathing in secondhand smoke increase the risk of cervical cancer.
-Among women infected with HPV, dysplasia and invasive cancer occur 2 to 3 times more often in current and former smokers.
-Secondhand smoke causes a smaller increase in risk.
+The risk increases with the number of cigarettes smoked per day and the younger the age when smoking began.
+Among women infected with HPV, cervical dysplasia and invasive cancer occur 2 to 3 times more often in current and former smokers.

 The following risk factors may increase the risk of cervical cancer: